 #4: Focus on the process, not on the finished product

-As most masters in their fields can attest, there is always room for improvement.
+As most masters in their fields can attest, we can always improve.
 A finished product could signify the completion of that particle piece, but not necessarily our overall creativity.
-When the end result is the main focus, kids can also go through picture after picture in a fast frenzy, thinking that quantity is the goal instead of the experience, the effort, and their creativity.
+When the result is the main focus, kids can also go through picture after picture in a fast frenzy, thinking that quantity is the goal instead of the experience, the effort, and their creativity.
 Or they might assume that the finished product is the means to elicit your approval.

 What are some ways you cultivate your child’s creativity?
 What are your kids’ favorite creative projects?
 Let us know in the comments below!